xi/flekky/README.md

 site
 ----

-The site object stores all date that applies to the whole project:
+The site object stores all data that applies to the whole project:

 -   `time`: Current time.
 This can be used to display the time of the last build.